gravitycar/gravitycar_dnd1st_rag_system/.github/chatmodes/planner.chatmode.md

 ## Implementation Plan
 The implementation plan for the new feature will be developed in several stages, ensuring a comprehensive approach to design, development, and testing.

+Write your implmentation plan to docs/implementation_plans.
+Give it a concise but descriptive title.

 1. **Feature Overview**
    - Describe the feature and its purpose within the Gravitycar D&D RAG System.